Main content start

 Examples of program completion:

-• Normal load (15-18 months - more common scenarios)September-June, September-December or March; This allows for greater flexibility in choosing electives and a lighter course load in the last quarter (which can then be dedicated to job interviewing).
+• Normal load (15-18 months - more common scenarios)September-June, September-December or March; This allows for greater flexibility in choosing electives and a lighter course load in the last quarter (which can then be dedicated to job interviews).

 • Normal load (12 months)September-August; 3-4 courses per quarter for 4 quarters (11-18 units), including one summer quarter (or autumn quarter).